romerogroup/MatGraphDB/README.md

 ### Setting up Conda environment

-Navigate to the root directory.
+Navigate to the root directory `MatGraphDB`.
 Then do the following
+#### Use if you are going to not use graph-tool library
 **Windows**
 ```bash
 conda env create -f env_win.yml